needle-mirror/com.unity.cloud.assets/Documentation~/asset-management-sample.md

 5. In the dataset details page, edit the dataset's information and select the **Save dataset** button.
    </br>
    ![Screenshot of the dataset panel](images/dataset-edit-panel.png)
 6. To add a new file to the dataset, select the **Browse** button, select the desired file.
+If a dataset possesses at least one file, you can generate a preview image by selecting **Generate Preview** button.
    </br>
    ![Screenshot of the browse button](images/dataset-edit-panel-browse-button.png)
 7. To remove a file from the dataset, select the **Trash icon** button.